AgusjkDev/WhatsApp-Bot/README.md

 -   Show an image with the QR code to log in: ✅
 -   Handle incoming messages: ✅
 -   Create a command handler: ✅
-    -   Handle commands with arguments: ❌
+    -   Handle commands with images: ✅
-    -   Handle commands with images: ❌
+    -   Handle commands with arguments: ✅
     -   Handle commands by role: ❌
 -   Save users & executed commands in the DB: ❌
 -   Ignore messages from banned users: ❌